-- 1. Decisions of the Patent Office shall be subject to a party's request for re-examination of the matter. - 2.
-Requests for re-examination of the matter shall be examined by the Chamber of Appeals of the Patent Office, hereinafter referred to as the "Chamber of Appeals". - 3.
-Paragraphs (1) and (2) shall apply accordingly to orders. - 4.
+- 1. Decisions of the Patent Office shall be liable to a party's request for re-examination of the matter within the meaning of the Code of Administrative Procedure. - 1.
+Subject to paragraphs 1 to 1, the provisions of the Code of Administrative Procedure governing deciding on appeals from decisions shall apply accordingly to proceedings on reexamination of the matter. - 1.
+Requests for re-examination of the matter shall require to be substantiated. - 1.
+In the case referred to in Article 89§2 of the Code of Administrative Procedure a hearing shall also be conducted at the applicant's request. - 1.
+The matter shall be re-examined by an expert appointed by the President of the Patent Office. - 2. (deleted) - 3.
+Paragraphs (1) and (1) to (1) shall apply accordingly to orders. - 4.
 A time limit for submitting a request for re-examination of the matter, in which a decision has been made or an order issued, shall be, accordingly, two months and one month from a day on which the party has been served with the decision or the order. - 5.
 Before the expiry of the time limit for submitting the request for re-examination of the matter, the decision shall not be liable to execution.

-- 1. Following the re-examination of the matter by the Chamber of Appeals, the Patent Office shall take a decision in which it either maintains the appealed decision or reverts it in whole or in part and decides on the merits. - 2.
+- 1. Following the re-examination of the matter, the Patent Office shall take a decision in which it either maintains the appealed decision or reverts it in whole or in part and decides on the merits. - 2.
 Where the request is disregarded and the appealed decision maintained, the time limit to perform the act fixed in the appealed decision shall start to run again. - 3.
-Paragraphs (1) and (2) shall apply accordingly in deciding on the request for re-examination of the matter, in respect of which an order has been issued.
+Paragraphs (1) and (2) shall apply accordingly in deciding on the request for reexamination of the matter, in respect of which an order has been issued.

-- 1. Within six months from the publication in "Wiadomosci Urzedu Patentowego" of the mention of the grant of a title of protection, any person may give reasoned notice of opposition to a final decision of the Patent Office on the grant of a patent, a right of protection or a right in registration. - 2.
+- 1. Within six months from the publication in "Wiadomości Urzędu Patentowego" of the mention of the grant of a title of protection, any person may give reasoned notice of opposition to a final decision of the Patent Office on the grant of a patent, a right of protection or a right in registration. - 2.
 The opposition referred to in paragraph (1) may be filed on the same grounds, on which a patent, a right of protection or a right in registration may be invalidated.